h1l1ch/budget-app/README.md

         this.value = value
       };
       ```
       *getPercentage() is one of *constructor prototype* methods.
-Method gets inherited by all instances created via "Expense"             constructor.*
+Method gets inherited by all instances created via "Expense"             constructor:*
       ```
       Expense.prototype.getPercentage = function () {
         return this.percentage;